netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 the different paths are and how much large packet loss can be allowed before a buffer overrun will degrade performance.

-## Path Selection {#patsel}

-### Hybrid approach
-A hybrid approach could start with using low latency paths.
-If the connection appears to be long lasting (e.g. at least 1 second duration and 1MB of traffic) it could start adding additional paths and see whether the traffic increases.
-Additional paths can be chosen following the guidelines discussed in {{datra}}.